-3. Letter of introduction - sent to families
+3. Letter of introduction - sent to families (after approval from Field Instructor, Clinical Educator, and building administrator)

 This letter will enable you to begin to establish partnerships with the families of your students.

 4. Detailed plans for each lesson (cotaught or independently taught)